 The Corporation's objective when managing capital is to safeguard the Corporation's ability to continue as a going concern in order to pursue the exploration of its exploration properties and maximize shareholder returns.
 The Corporation satisfies its capital requirements through careful management of its cash resources and by utilizing its existing credit facility or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
+There have been no changes to the Corporation's approach to the capital management during the years ended December 31, 2023 and 2022.

 Management reviews its capital management approach on an ongoing basis.
 The Corporation and its subsidiaries are not subject to externally imposed capital requirements other than the capital requirements of the TSX Venture Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-At December 31, 2022, Management believes the Corporation was not compliant with Policy 2.5 of the TSX Venture Exchange.
+At December 31, 2023, Management believes the Corporation to be compliant with Policy 2.5 of the TSX Venture Exchange.

-12. Commitments and Contingencies
+13. Commitments and Contingencies